Subjects & Qualifications

 In order to bring the best out of all students we will offer a broad and varied curriculum which develops the holistic child beyond physical skill replication.
 We aim to develop inter-personal transferable skills such as teamwork, resilience, communication and social skills.
 These skills will help students achieve in PE and beyond, equipping each child with the necessary tools to make a positive contribution to society.

 Core PE will provide all students with challenging and stimulating learning experiences that develop core skills, some advanced skills, decision making and the understanding of physical education and the principles within, with hard work leading to success.
 As students make progress through the years, we introduce an element of choice to maintain high levels of engagement and develop a lifelong love for physical activity and sport.
 In Year 9 we also want to ensure that students develop a deeper understanding of the theoretical elements of sport and give them an insight into the anatomical, psychological, and social aspects of sport allowing them to leave school with knowledge in these areas.
 This will help promote lifelong participation in sport, due to the understanding of its importance.
-Introducing the classroom-learning activities will help to increase intake for GCSE and NCFE options in Year 10 but also ensure that students are aware of the deeper learning required at such levels.
+Introducing the classroom-learning activities will help to increase intake for GCSE, NCFE and Cambridge National options in Year 10 but also ensure that students are aware of the deeper learning required at such levels.

 Delivering high quality first teaching across a wide variety of sports and activities will provide opportunities for student to make informed choices, develop an interest and experience enjoyment resulting in them leading a healthy active lifestyle.